MaxPhal/nnUNet4SoilXrayCT/README.md

 source /home/username/venv/bin/activate
 ````

-## 3.3.2.
+## 3.5.2.
 Install PyTorch
 Once your virtual environment is created, you can now install PyTorch.
 PyTorch is an open-source machine learning library for Python, widely used for deep learning and artificial intelligence.
 It provides flexible tools for building, training, and deploying neural networks, with strong support for GPUs and dynamic computation graphs.
 To install PyTorch, enter the following command:
 ````
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117
 ````
 Note that, here, we install an older PyTorch version (compatible with the CUDA platform 11.7).
 More recent versions of CUDA are currently available, however we have not yet tried them.

-## 3.3.3.
+## 3.5.3.
 Install nnUNet
 To install nnUNet, please repeat the operation described at the section 2.1.3.

-## 3.3.4.
+## 3.5.4.
 Moving your files to the HPC cluster
 After preprocessing, the nnUNet_preprocessed folder can be moved to the /data/bosys-nnunet directory.

-# 3.4.
-Creation of classifiers
+# 4. Training
 This step trains nnUNet with the data from nnUNet_preprocessed and saves the models, logs and checkpoints in the folder "nnUNet_results".
 The content of nnUNet_preprocessed is used during training.
 If preprocessing and training are done on different devices you have to sync the nnUNet_preprocessed folder to the device on which you want to train. nnUNet is trained using 5-fold cross-validation.
 This means you have to run a separate training for each fold and each fold creates a classifier file (the checkpoints_best.pth file which contains the weights of the model).

-To run the training on the your cluster, open the file `submit_nnunet_training.sh` with a text editor (e.g., gedit) and modify some parameters according to your set-up.
+To run the training on the cluster, open the file `submit_nnunet_training.sh` with a text editor (e.g., gedit) and modify some parameters according to your set-up.

 ````shell
 gedit submit_nnunet_training.sh